Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing opportunities.

-Eldritch is a band that this writer has been following for years.
-Their 2011 album Gaia's Legacy is another solid effort.
-It is their first album since 2007's Blackenday.
-This album in particular has lyrical themes that focus on how we must do what we can to protect the environment.
-The global temperatures are rising and with it, the ice caps are melting causing a threat to human life on Earth.
+I have followed Eldritch for years, and their 2011 album Gaia's Legacy was another solid effort.
+It was their eighth album, following 2007's Blackenday.
+Gaia's Legacy has lyrical themes that focus on how we must do what we can to protect the environment.
+Global temperatures are rising, and ice caps are melting, causing a threat to human life on Earth.

-Overall although I really like the concept in Gaia’s Legacy and the melodies are good, the album still is not as good as Portrait of the Abyss Within or Neighbourhell.
-The strongest songs in the album include Deviation, Our Land, Vortex of Disasters, Everything’s Burning and Like a Child.
-The band has come a distance from their first album Seeds of Rage in 1995 which was the best way they could have started a career.
-That album focused on lyrical themes such as the flaws of politics and governments, the dangers of drinking and driving and romance.
-Gaia's Legacy is a more important album musically because our environment is critical.
-If that breaks down, it it will be harder to sustain human life on this planet.
-Do what you can to encourage others to listen to this album and please save the environment!
+The band has come a distance from their first album Seeds of Rage, in 1995, which was the best way they could have started a career.
+That album focused on lyrical themes such as the flaws of politics and governments, the dangers of drinking and driving, and romance.
+Gaia's Legacy is a more critical album musically because of its message.